Glossary definitionBrowse the neighboring terms

 AI slop

 Mass-produced AI content that is cheap, generic, misleading, or wrong.
-The word borrows the older meaning of waste fed in bulk: slop is what happens when generation runs without taste or quality control.
+Slop is what happens when generation runs without taste or quality control.

-AI slop is the flood of synthetic images, videos, books, articles, and social media posts created with minimal human oversight and no meaningful editorial standards.
-You encounter it as AI-generated Amazon book listings full of hallucinated citations, Facebook feeds clogged with synthetic images of wounded soldiers designed to harvest engagement, or recipe blogs that confidently recommend dangerous ingredient substitutions.
+AI slop is mass-produced AI content that is cheap, generic, misleading, or wrong, created with minimal human oversight and no meaningful editorial standards.
+AI-generated Amazon book listings full of hallucinated citations.
+Facebook feeds clogged with synthetic images of wounded soldiers designed to harvest engagement.
+Recipe blogs that confidently recommend dangerous ingredient substitutions.
 The term became mainstream in 2024-2025, with both Merriam-Webster and the American Dialect Society recognizing it as a defining word of the era.

 Builder example